ahbucknell/ahbucknell.github.io/_portfolio/portfolio-4.md

 ---
 title: "Identifying Pack-CACTA transposons within UK tree species"
 excerpt: "Pack-TYPE transposons are able to capture DNA from the host genome, this ability is found across different transposon groups.
-One such group is the class II CACTA superfamily, members can be either 'pack' or 'non-pack' [(Gisby and Catoni, 2022)]( https://doi.org/10.1371/journal.pgen.1010078)."
+One such group is the class II CACTA superfamily, members can be either 'pack' or 'non-pack'."
 collection: portfolio
 ---